bikramkow/Lab2-Assignment/README.md

-pythin file for the xercise and the excel file genearte is attached herewith
+python file for the xercise and the excel file genearte is attached herewith